-Whenever authors write a wonderfully accurate account of Christianity and the Church's early days and their actions to "take down" the old religions, we are harsh to them by saying they are being too hard on Christianity.
+Whenever authors write a wonderfully accurate account of Christianity and the Church's early days and their actions to "take down" the old religions, we're harsh to them by saying they're being too hard on Christianity.
 Newcomers will read it and suddenly start the "more persecuted" complaint and hold irrelevant grudges against innocent followers of Christianity.

 We shouldn't be attempting to censor the truth, but perhaps explain the truth in ways to avoid the confusion that leads to discrimination and/or hate.
 Who are we to scream, "Truth!
 Integrity!
 Diversity!
 Tolerance!" when we're trying to hush others?

 Harming Others Using Magick

-However, others--and by that I mean the larger portion of the community, are quick to judge them.
+However, others--and by that I mean the larger portion of the community--are quick to judge them.
 They claim those people are immoral and have broken the Rede.
 Even those who understand the Rede as, not a law, but advice, are quick to scream that the Rede was ignored.
-Who are these people to judge?

 Yes, I know, "Don't be so Traditional," and "Religions are meant to evolve."
 But this is a matter of going in the "wrong" direction.
-Yes we are meant to evolve, and as such some things will change.
+Yes we are meant to evolve, and as such, some things will change.